temach/k8s-training/README.md

       flannel.alpha.coreos.com/public-ip: 10.128.0.3
 ```

-So it does not know how to route external ip addresses.
+So maybe it did not know how to route external ip addresses.
 See: https://github.com/k3s-io/k3s/issues/6177
 See: --flannel-external-ip at https://docs.k3s.io/networking/basic-network-options

+However ultimately its the problem of one-to-one NAT of yandex cloud.
+As packets with destination_ip=89.169.128.38 never actually arrive at the VM.